 Unfortunately, the initial car purchase is only part of the cost.
 Gas, parking fees, insurance, and maintenance is part of the package, too.
 And these expenses are costly!

 To save money over the long-term, gas mileage is particularly important.
-Fuel prices are largely uncontrollable, so by choosing a car that gets low gas mileage, you can save money over time.
+Fuel prices are largely uncontrollable, so by choosing a car that gets low gas mileage (or an electric car), you can save money over time.
 Check out this list from Carmax of 10 cars with great gas mileage.

 Save for a down payment